goradd/got/README.md

 use the name of the fragment as the tag.
 This essentially gives you the ability to create your own template language.
 When you use a custom tag, you can also include parameters that will replace placeholders in your fragment, giving you even more power to your custom tags.
+- **Error Reporting**.
+Errors in your template files are identified by line and character number.
+No need to guess where the error is.

-Using other go libraries, you can have your templates compile when they are changed, use buffer pools to increase performance, write to io.Writers, and more.
+Using other go libraries, you can have your templates compile when they are changed, use buffer pools to increase performance, and more.
 Since the templates become go code, you can do what you imagine.